 Marrian Zhou is currently a M.S.
 Candidate at the Columbia University Graduate School of Journalism.
-She hopes to focus on social issues and international conflicts, as well as to become a foreign correspondent in the future.
+She hopes to focus on social issues and progress, as well as to become a foreign correspondent in the future.

-Zhou also studied abroad in Rome and London for a year, where she learned to speak Italian and became interested in international affairs.
+Zhou also studied abroad in Rome and London for a year, where she learned to speak Italian and became interested in journalism.
 Later, she worked as an interning reporter for Beijing Today, which is a bilingual newspaper in China’s capital.
 She has emerged herself into the cultures she lived in, and developed a deeper understanding of the preconceptions a journalist might have when reporting internationally.
-Zhou thrives to cover national and foreign affairs objectively and fairly.
+Zhou thrives to cover stories objectively and fairly.

 Master Thesis: Fool Me Once, Shame on You.
 Fool Me Twice, I’m Going to Find You–– An introduction into the world of internet scams